patrickjtk/BackendService/README.md

 This server requires:

 -   PHP 7 or above
+- mysql dbms
 -   Apache web server or another web server
 -   composer

 step to reproduce:

+- create database with name `backend_service` or anything that you want
 -   just do `composer install`
+- edit `.env` files and set the database name, host, port and username accordingly
 -   then `php artisan migrate`
 -   to serve do `php artisan serve`